itsurfavsong/TIL/mysql/basic-query-1.md

 	hire_at >= '2023-01-01';
 ```
 ---
-Retrieve only employees who are still working (NULL check)
+3-2.
+Retrieve only employees who are still working (NULL check) ('fire_at is null' means someone hasn't quit and still be at work)
 ```sql
 SELECT *
 FROM employees